team-alembic/ash_ai/README.md

   end

   run prompt(
-        LangChain.ChatModels.ChatOpenAI.new!(%{
-          model: "gpt-4o",
+    LangChain.ChatModels.ChatOpenAI.new!(%{ model: "gpt-4o"}),
-          receive_timeout: :timer.minutes(2)
-        }),
     # setting `tools: true` allows it to use all exposed tools in your app
     tools: true
     # alternatively you can restrict it to only a set of resources/actions
     # tools: [{Resource, :action}, {OtherResource, :action}]
     # provide an optional prompt, which is an EEx template
      # prompt: "Analyze the sentiment of the following text: <%= @input.arguments.description %>"
   )
 end
 ```